saig0/qrg/README.md

 Quick Reacktion Game
 ===

-This is a simple gpio game for raspberry pi with Java.
+This is a simple gpio game for raspberry pi with Java and Pi4J. (inspired by http://www.raspberrypi.org/learning/quick-reaction-game)

 Requirements:
 * raspberry pi